imyrvold/imyrvold.github.io-ivan/Content/vapor/vorian-on-cloudrun.md

 I am happy to say that now all the services are running on Google Cloud, the Vorian SwiftUI project is progressing well, not quite finished yet, but I think it looks promising.
 I am using both Swift Charts that was introduced during WWDC last year and SwiftData that was introduced in June this year.

+## MongoDB Atlas

+The database I use for the backend is MongoDB Atlas, which I have used for a few years.
+I love using a NoSQL database, and have used MongoDB for a few projects.
+The first project I used it for was a backend server I built 5 years ago for a company in Kristiansand using Node.js

 ## PriceJob

 I wanted first to make a service that runs every day at 14:00, when the electricity prices for the next day is available, and save them to a MongoDB database.
 I investigated several solutions, first as running the job as a Vapor job, but then I found out that Google has a server-less service called Cloud Run, that could run a docker container as a job at intervals I could set.